snaheth/azure-resource-manager-rpc/v1.0/Addendum.md

 3. Experience a socket exception (e.g. DNS resolution failures; network drop; no listening socket).
 4. Any other response where a Retry-After header is present.

 The retry interval, strategy (e.g. exponential/linear) and max timeout should be defined by the _server_ and not the client.
-The server indicates how long it expects the client to wait before retryint the call by including a (Retry-After header)[https://tools.ietf.org/html/rfc7231#section-7.1.3] in the response.
+The server indicates how long it expects the client to wait before retrying the call by including a (Retry-After header)[https://tools.ietf.org/html/rfc7231#section-7.1.3] in the response.
 That allows various server workloads to advertise different retry policies.

 ## Designing Resources ##